 It is important to understand that when it comes to alternative medicine there are two types:

 - Proven Alternative Medicine which includes alternative medical systems such as Traditional Chinese Medicine and Ayurveda.
 These alternative medical systems represent a different paradigm of health care when compared to Conventional Western Medicine.
 They have long proven histories in their own cultural contexts.
-These are not things I am directly involved with, although I do respect them.
+These are not things we are directly involved with, although we do respect them.

 - Unproven Alternative Medicine – sometimes described as Unorthodox, Unconventional or Unproven Medicine and or therapies.
 This generally describes medical interventions that are not widely taught at medical school, not generally provided at hospitals and are outside peer accepted mainstream medicine.
 Examples include aromatherapy, intravenous chelation and ozone therapy.
-Again, I am not involved in providing these types of treatments.
+Again, we are not involved in providing these types of treatments.